mercadopago/devsite-docs/guides/qr-code/general-considerations/introduction.en.md

 In order to receive payments with QR, you can **print it and paste it in a visible place or display it on your phone**.

 > ![Flujo QR](/images/qr_flujo.en.png)
 ---

+> NOTE
+>
+> Note
+>
+> If your model does not require integration with a point of sale system, you can consult all the information available in [generate QR from the panel](https://www.mercadopago.com.ar/developers/en/guides/qr-code/general-considerations/integrations-front/).

+## Main characteristics

+The main characteristics are:

+- Operator always works from its Point of Sale system, that was previously set up with a Mercado Pago charge function.
+From that option, the order is sent to the associated POS.
+- For a client to make a payment, an order needs to be linked to a POS.
+- Operator can see the completed payment on its system.

+---